In this post

 If you’ve never been to an expo, you may wonder just what to bring on the day.
 Lennox suggests ‘a current resume preferably on a USB stick or hard copy.
 Comfortable shoes.
 A large bag to collect all the exhibitors brochures and free gifts, an iPad or iPhone as lots of exhibitions have online competitions where you get to win some great prizes, some money to buy refreshments, and a notebook.’

-- What are the career prospects like and scope of jobs on offer at completion of a specific study program?
+- What are the career prospects like at the completion of a specific study program?

 - What are the payment options for tuition fees?